karthik-d/task-manager-cli-boilerplate/README.md

-Through this step we want to see how you implement a command-line (CLI) program that lets you manage your tasks.
+Through this guided project, we want to see how you implement a command-line (CLI) program that lets you manage your tasks.

 The specification for this problem is written down as tests.
 Since we haven’t actually implemented anything, the tests are currently failing.
 You have to solve the problem by implementing the application and getting all the tests to pass.